Accumulation play, part two

 Example of where delta showed absorption into the bid during the accumulation process:

 Target projection (1:1 structural target or more)

-The basics behind the target projections on accumulations is the liquidity of short-sellers and accumulated longs and the depth of exchange between sellers and buyers within the structure to project the potential likely target.
+The basics behind the target projections on accumulations are the liquidity of short-sellers and accumulated longs and the depth of exchange between sellers and buyers within the structure to project the likely potential target.

-All combined creates some sort of target approximation to where the accumulation moves tend to go on average, which is additionally backed by very extensive research of data on my part of countless of plays, where the data points the minimum target that trader should seek on accumulation play is 1:1 structural depth replication as a projected target.
-1:1 being the minimum and it could be anything higher than that, depending on external conditions on the asset (catalysts, short % exposure, strenght of overall market....).
+All combined creates some target approximation to where the accumulation moves tend to go on average, which is additionally backed by very extensive research of data on my part of countless plays, where the data points to the minimum target that trader should seek on accumulation play is 1:1 structural depth replication as a projected target.
+1:1 being the minimum, and it could be anything higher than that, depending on external conditions on the asset (catalysts, short % exposure, the strength of overall market...).

 As noted above 1:1 is the minimum target, taking a position out before that should not happen (unless there is heavy seller present on tape), since it goes against the statistical performance over a large sample base of accumulations.